Slamz09/ContractRedliner_MSWord/README.md

-1. Create main project folder and all project files using Notepad++, Notepad, or other text editor.
+1. Create the main project folder and all project files shown below using Notepad++, Notepad, or other text editor:

          contract_rediner
          ├── app.py